vitalab/vitalab.github.io/deep-learning/_posts/2017-09-21-Gated-feedback-refinement-network.md

 ## Results

-They test their method on three dataset namely, CamVid, Pascal VOC 2012, and a subset of Pascal VOC 2012 with only horses and cows and separate each part of the animal.
+They test their method on three dataset namely, CamVid, Pascal VOC 2012, and a subset of Pascal VOC 2012 with only horses and cows where the task is to separate each part of the animal.

 #### CamVid
 ![](/deep-learning/images/gfrn/tab1.png){: style="width: 730px"}